Ayumidev/Smart-fireman/src/anotações.md

 # Desktop
 [] Espaçar os itens do menu
-[] Aumentar a altura do main pra 100vh - altura do header [] Diminuir a largura dos textos de todas as páginas [] Testar alinhar os textos no centro
+[ok] Aumentar a altura do main pra 100vh - altura do header [ok] Diminuir a largura dos textos de todas as páginas [] Testar alinhar os textos no centro

 a